Ouranosinc/raven/docs/source/dev_guide.rst

     # to test a single notebook (note the .run at the end of the notebook path)
     $ make docs/source/notebooks/Assess_probabilistic_flood_risk.ipynb.run

-The notebooks also requires other WPS services (Finch and Flyingpigeon).
+The notebooks may also require other WPS services (Finch and Flyingpigeon).
 By default these are from the production server but we can point the notebooks to local servers if needed for development purposes: